 This is where we come in, offering you some first date advice all about questions and conversation starters.
 We sat down with Queer Dating Coach, Ariella Serur, who shared some incredible tips to help you get the most out of your first dates by asking the right questions, as well as knowing which questions to avoid!

 Picture the scene, your date picked a restaurant, or a bar, or a crazy golf and karaoke assault course, and they’re already here as you arrive.
 How do you get over the first hurdle of the date and greet them?
 Fist bump?
 Kiss on the cheek?
 Awkward wave?
+How do casually choose the best funny first date questions?
 “I’m a physical person, so I would probably ask to hug” Serur advocates.
-Open questions fare better than something needing a yes or no answer (e.g. ‘How do you feel about a hug?’ as opposed to ‘Would you like a hug?’)
+Open questions fare better than something needing a yes or no answer for date conversation starters (e.g. ‘How do you feel about a hug?’ as opposed to ‘Would you like a hug?’)

 There is also a potential benefit to hugging.
 A huge variety of studies have been conducted that show a hug lasting around ten seconds can ease depression, reduce stress, and increase libido.
 This is in large part due to the feel-good and bonding hormone Oxytocin produced by hugs, meaning a hug could be a great way to kick start your date.
 Hugs and touch are also great communicators of emotion, as this study found, even between strangers.

 However, if you don’t feel like physical contact or your date doesn’t, that’s also totally great!
 Many people are even more attuned to their own comfort levels and boundaries around contact and proximity due to the pandemic.
 If you don’t hug at the beginning of the date, it doesn’t mean it is doomed.
 It means that one or both of you are already comfortable asserting boundaries, which is a great start to open, honest communication between yourself and your date.

 It’s A First Date, Not A Job Interview